What is a document control system and why is it important?

 And meeting these demands is all contingent on your document control capabilities.

-But paper-based systems won’t help you effectively organise and automate a document control. system.
-You’ll quickly be overwhelmed by the volume and complexity of the files you need to manage.
+But paper-based systems won’t help you effectively organise and automate you document control process.
+Infact, if you rely on paper you’ll quickly be overwhelmed by the volume and complexity of the files you need to manage.

-On the other hand, using a patchwork of off-the-shelf software to create and automate a document control system is likely to collapse into chaos quickly.
+On the other hand, using a patchwork of off-the-shelf software to create and automate a document control system is likely to quickly collapse into chaos.

-The alternative can be a ‘heavy duty eQMS’ used by the aeronautical industry, big pharma or med-tech corporations.
-But these are hugely expensive and often come with templates for quality procedures that smaller businesses will find burdensome and restrictive.
-They could make you change the entire way you work just to satisfy your software provider rather than actually meet the regulation.
+The alternative can be a ‘heavy duty eQMS’ used by big pharma or med-tech corporations.
+But these are hugely expensive and often come with templates for SOPs (standard operating procedures) that smaller businesses will find burdensome and restrictive.
+They could make you change the entire way you work just to satisfy your software provider rather than helping you achieve your quality goals!

 “Having procedures which require well beyond the given regulation, you are not only ‘over-processing’ and doing more work than is necessary, but you have given yourself a higher risk of non-compliance due to the size of your documented process.”